jun182/awfulfirefoxCSS/README.md

 # current bugs

-    <del>at the top of the url bar theres a vertical line a pixel thick thats a different colour</del>
-    fixed 2018-02-13 1452
+    ~~at the top of the url bar theres a vertical line a pixel thick thats a different colour~~ fixed 2018-02-13 1452